DrJieTao/classification_agent/restaurant_evidences/case_9.md

 # Escalation Case 9
+**Updated**
 ## Diagnosis

 Diagnosis details are provided in the sections below (root cause & supporting evidence).

 ## Root cause hypothesis:

-The system's overall performance is hampered by its poor ability to identify and classify 'anecdotes/miscellaneous' and 'price' aspects, as evidenced by their consistently low F1-scores of 0.4.
-The 'service' aspect also contributes to the lower overall score with an F1-score of 0.67.
+The aspect extraction system struggles with identifying instances of the "anecdotes/miscellaneous" aspect, particularly when the review text doesn't explicitly mention keywords associated with this category.
+The model appears to focus on explicitly stated aspects (like 'food') and misses contextual cues that indicate 'anecdotes/miscellaneous'.

 ## Supporting evidence:

-- The batch summary indicates low F1-scores for 'anecdotes/miscellaneous' (0.4) and 'price' (0.4).
+- The batch summary indicates a recall of 0.89 for "anecdotes/miscellaneous", suggesting instances are being missed.
-- The batch summary highlights that the system 'struggles with anecdotes/miscellaneous and price aspects'.
-- The final F1 score of 0.6533 is below the threshold of 0.75.
+- Illustrative example 572 shows a complete failure to identify "anecdotes/miscellaneous" in a review discussing chefs leaving.
+- Illustrative example 575 demonstrates the model focusing on 'food' while missing "anecdotes/miscellaneous", with feedback suggesting a need to consider implicit mentions.
+- Illustrative example 577 shows a complete failure to identify "anecdotes/miscellaneous" in a short, context-dependent review.

 ## Agent Execution Plan (incl. planned steps)

-- Identify specific examples of reviews where the 'service' aspect was incorrectly classified (false positives and false negatives).
-- Analyze the incorrectly classified 'service' reviews to identify common patterns or characteristics.
+- Analyze the illustrative examples to identify patterns in false negatives for the 'anecdotes/miscellaneous' aspect.
+- Investigate the system's handling of contextual information and comparative statements in reviews.
-- Examine the training data for the 'service' aspect to determine if there is a lack of representative examples or biased labeling.
+- Review the training data for the 'anecdotes/miscellaneous' aspect to assess its representation and diversity.
-- Generate a new prompt-tuning example for a failed case related to the 'service' aspect.
+- Experiment with prompt engineering techniques to improve the system's ability to identify nuanced or less frequently discussed aspects.
-- Evaluate the impact of the new prompt-tuning example on the system's performance for the 'service' aspect.
+- Evaluate the impact of different aspect extraction models or algorithms on the performance of 'anecdotes/miscellaneous'.

 ## AI-Generated Performance Summary

 *Pending*

 ## Proposed ART

-- **capability_gap_analysis**:
-- **proposed_art_name**: UnknownART
-- **proposed_art_docstring**:
+_No ART proposals._